FelixPr/Zombicide_shinyapp/readme.md

 And if you want something more concrete, you divide by 6 and you get the average kills you can expect (8/6 = 1.25, 6/6 = 1 and 9/6 = 1.33 for our example).

 That said, if you want to compare very different attacks, don't forget to include everything.
 For example, your sword can be more effective but you'll need 1 action to get closer to zombies and you'll have 2 actions left to attack.
 If you don't move and you use your bow instead, you can spend your 3 actions shooting undeads.
 In thid case, you should multiply the sword's score by 2 and the bow's score by 3 to make the right choice...

+There are still cases that are a bit more complex.
+For example, when there is only a few zombies in the area, it becomes less interesting to roll a lot dices and precision becomes more important.
+No need to say that precision is also very important when you try shooting zombies that are fighting  friends of yours (yes, you can do so in the *Black Plague* version).
+Another complex situation is when you can reroll...
+That's why we may need to do the math from time to time.

 ## Let's do the math
 work in progress